apad2025/arch/README.md

-# Instructions for installing Arch Linux
+# Instructions for installing Arch Linux created by APAD
 ## IMPORTANT!
 This guide assumes you are using UEFI to boot Arch.
 If you are using a legacy or BIOS system, find a different guide.
 ## Disk Partitioning and formatting